imjalpreet/Vinvite/readme.md

 2. Take a video

-3.The video can be transformed by using filters if the user wants to change the look and feel of the video.
+3.The video can be transformed by using filters.

 4.The user also has the option to add a background score